ethereum/web3.py/docs/providers.rst

         middleware.
 Instead, use the methods available on the respective web3 module.
 For example, use ``w3.eth.get_block("latest")`` instead of ``w3.socket.send("eth_getBlockByNumber", ["latest", True])``.

+    .. py:method:: recv()

+        The ``recv()`` method can be used to receive the next response for a request from the socket.
+The response from this method is the raw response.
+This is not the recommended way to receive a response for a request, as it is not formatted by *web3.py* formatters or run through the middleware.
+Instead, use the methods available on the respective web3 module
+        (e.g. ``block_num = await w3.eth.block_number``) for retrieving responses for
+        one-to-one request-to-response calls.

+    .. py:method:: make_request(method: RPCEndpoint, params: Sequence[Any])

+        This method is available for making requests to the socket and retrieving the response.
+It is not recommended to use this method directly, as the responses will not be properly formatted by *web3.py* formatters or run through the middleware.
+Instead, use the methods available on the respective web3 module.
+        For example, use ``w3.eth.get_block("latest")`` instead of
+        ``w3.socket.make_request("eth_getBlockByNumber", ["latest", True])``.

 LegacyWebSocketProvider